vuejs/v2.vuejs.org/src/guide/render-function.md

 ## Replacing Template Features with Plain JavaScript

-Wherever something can be easily accomplished in plain JavaScript, Vue render functions do not provide an appropriate alternative.
+Wherever something can be easily accomplished in plain JavaScript, Vue render functions do not provide a proprietary alternative.
 For example, in a template using `v-if` and `v-for`:

 ``` html
 <ul v-if="items.length">